jlchan/StartUpDG.jl/docs/src/RefElemData.md

 ## Tensor product `RefElemData` on wedge elements

+!!! warning "Experimental implementation"
+    This is an experimental feature and may change in future releases.

 There is experimental support for `RefElemData`s created from tensor products of triangular and 1D `RefElemData` objects.
 ```julia
 line = RefElemData(Line(), N_line)